 Toby Cosgrove, former president and CEO of the US’s Cleveland Clinic turned Google health and care advisor, said that heavy investment in clinical IT systems safeguarded EPR suppliers against any hypothetical offering put forward by Google, IBM and other major software firms.

 Instead, Cosgrove said Google was focusing its attention on where it could apply its current strengths within the healthcare system, particularly its search engine.

-Speaking at the Intelligent Health conference in Basel in 12 September, Cosgrove said: “There’s not been discussions going on, with IBM and Google, around whether or not they should do a new electronic medical record.
+Speaking at the Intelligent Health conference in Basel on 12 September, Cosgrove said: “There’s not been discussions going on, with IBM and Google, around whether they should do a new electronic medical record.

 “Quite frankly I think it’s too late because across world, everyone is invested heavily in their EMR systems – both in the cost of equipment and training of people who use them.

 “The discussion has been about where they should apply their capabilities.
 Google has 40,000 engineers.
 If they could apply that to an individual problem [in healthcare], they have a huge capability to deal with it.

 “The question is: what are problems they are going to apply it to?”

 One of the areas Google is reportedly exploring is using its natural voice recognition capabilities to assist doctors in filling out clinical documents within the EPR – an area in which Microsoft is also engaged.